al-kafi-sohag/website-scraper/readme.md

    python main.py
    ```

-3. Wait for the scraping to Complete.
+3. Wait for the scraping to complete.

 4. View the Results:
-   Open the `result/` folder and locate `result.csv` to review the results.
+   Open the `results/` folder and locate `results.csv` to review the results.

 ## Project Structure

 - `main.py`: Core script that orchestrates the scraping process and calls other modules.
-- `link_retriever_agent.py`: Contains logic for identifying the correct room listing URL.
+- `link_retriever_agent.py`: Contains logic for identifying the correct room listing URL using AI.
 - `data_retriever_agent.py`: Handles the extraction of room details from scraped content.
+- `process_data.py`: Processes and structures the extracted data.
+- `save_data.py`: Manages saving the processed data to CSV files.
+- `geolocation.py`: Retrieves geolocation data for addresses.
 - `requirements.txt`: Lists all Python dependencies required for the project.
 - `.env.example`: Example environment file for storing configuration and API keys.
 - `README.md`: Project documentation and usage instructions.

-Key files:

-- `main.py`: Initiates the scraping process, manages URL collection, and coordinates between modules.
-- `link_retriever_agent.py`: Uses AI to analyze URLs and identify the most relevant room listing page.
-- `data_retriever_agent.py`: Employs AI to parse scraped content and extract structured room data.

 ## Contributing